estebantapia-encora/inventory-manager-be/README.md

 ## Running Tests - To run unit tests for the backend
  - mvn test

-## Deplyment - To build and deploy the backend, run:
+## Deployment - To build and deploy the backend, run:
  - mvn package

  ## License